 Using Picture Books To Teach Biography Writing

-Living literature isn’t just for reading – it’s also great for teaching writing styles!
-Serious writing lessons don’t start in our homeschool until middle and high school, but believe it or not, I use picture books quite often to help me teach.
+Living literature isn’t just for reading but also for teaching writing styles!
+Serious writing lessons don’t start in our homeschool until middle and high school, but believe it or not, I often use picture books to help me teach.

-Since picture books can be read in one sitting, they are perfect examples of really good writing from master writers.
-Of course, you have to make sure you’re reading books actually written by master writers (not twaddle.)
-And that’s what I’ve set out to share with you in this series – books that are perfect for teaching various writing styles!
+Since picture books can be read in one sitting, they are perfect examples of good writing from master writers.
+Of course, you must ensure you’re reading books written by master writers (not twaddle.)
+And that’s what I’ve set out to share with you in this series – books perfect for teaching various writing styles!

-The writing focus of this article is biographies.
-Wait, did I hear a “Yuck!”??
-If you’re children are reading this, I’m pretty sure I heard several of them!
-Historically, biographies are not very fun to read – and definitely not fun to write.
+This article focuses on writing biographies.
+Wait, did I hear a “Yuck!”?
+If your children are reading this, I’m pretty sure I heard several of them!
+Historically, biographies are not very fun to read—and definitely not fun to write.

 The word “boring” comes to mind when I think about reading most biographies.
-And, the words “research” and “bibliography” come to mind when I think about writing biographies.
+The words “research” and “bibliography” come to mind when I think about writing biographies.
 None of those words strike the fancy of most students (or their parents.)

 I’m here to change all that deary talk today, though!